 The most underrated part of this stage?
 You realize you don’t want the life you lost.
 You want the life you’re building.

-🎯 How to Tell If You’re Actually Healing—or Just Faking It
+How to Tell If You’re Actually in the Divorce Healing Process or Just Faking It

 Ask yourself: